-- Kick the Dog: They're mentioned as having burned down a homeless mission at one point.
+- They're mentioned as having burned down a homeless mission at one point.

 - The Rival: They're the clear rivals for the Warriors, both because of some of the Warriors having been former members of the Destroyers, and because both gangs occupy the same territory and are always trying to get the upper hand over the other.
 They're the main antagonists for the first half of the game.

 - Starter Villain: Cleon and Vermin were originally members of the Destroyers until their leader, Virgil turned on them and tried to set them up to be killed by Satan's Mothers.

 - Took a Level in Jerkass: At the start of the Flashback Mission Roots, Vermin notes how much of a jerk Virgil's been towards them lately despite Cleon being his partner in crime.

 - Unskilled, but Strong: Virgil has stats that actually surpass that of most other Warlords, but his combos consist of sloppy, untrained swings identical to several attacks used by the destitute hobos wandering around the city.
 Considering how a second version of his character in Rumble Mode keeps the high stats but instead uses the relatively more focused and professional-looking combos used by the other high-ranking Destroyers, it's possible that his current lack of a fighting style is a side effect of his descent into substance abuse; he's still strong, but lacks the discipline and coordination to do anything more.